bryik/geojson-to-kml/README.md

 // KML
 const kmlNameDescription = tokml(geojsonObject, {
   name: "name",
-  description: "description"
+  description: "description",
 });

 // name and describe the KML document as a whole const kmlDocumentName = tokml(geojsonObject, {
   documentName: "My List Of Markers",
-  documentDescription: "One of the many places you are not I am" });
+  documentDescription: "One of the many places you are not I am", });
 ```